 Top Places Where Truckers Want to Refuel

-There are more than 2,000 travel plazas and truck stops in America, according to the Northeast Association of State Transportation Officials (NASTO), the only national trade association representing the travel plaza and truck stop industry.
+There are more than 2,000 travel plazas and truck stops in America, according to the National Association of Truckstop Owners (NATSO), the only national trade association representing the travel plaza and truck stop industry.
 But when you consider the NATSO definition of a “truck stop” as a location with at least one shower, 15 parking spaces, and diesel available for sale, the total number of truck stops in the United States and Canada tops 40,000.
 So, without further ado, let’s look at the best independent and chain stops by the blacktop.

 Independent Truck Stops

 First place — Bert's Travel Plaza, Wellsville, Kansas

 For a truck stop that only opened in May 2020, this family-owned facility has already shifted into high gear.
 This Kansas stop outside Kansas City has wide-open areas to walk around, a large driver’s lounge, and private showers to relieve the physical and mental strains of truck driving.
 If you are in a hurry, there is grab-and-go food and two areas to check out.
 If you are not in a rush to get back on Interstate 35, there are three restaurants offering Mexican food, chicken, and pizza.
 Other key features include a large concrete parking area, a two-bay truck wash, laundry machines, and clean restrooms.
 “Exactly what I needed,” says one reviewer.
 Another said: “Great place.
 Laundry is the best, less expensive than the others.
 They have a nice lounge and great showers.
 Will return.”

 Second — Big Apple Travel Center, Joplin, Missouri